-Fund for the Promotion of Joint International Research Fostering Joint International Research (A) Support of joint international research project conducted by a KAKENHI grantee in collaboration with researcher(s) at foreign university or research institution for a period of 6 to 12 months.
-The grant seeks to markedly advance research plans for the root research project and to foster independent researchers who can be internationally competitive. (up to 12 million yen) (B) Support of joint international research project conducted by multiple domestic researchers and a researcher who belongs to overseas research institution.
+Fund for the Promo otion of Joint International Research International Leading Research This grant aims to enable research groups led by top-level researchers in our country to play a central role in the international network, thereby achieving research results of high scientific value internationally.
+With the participation of postdoctoral fellows and graduate students, the grant seeks to foster researchers who can play leading roles in the international research community in the future.
+(7 years (extendable up to 10 years); up to 500 million yen) Fostering Joint International Research (A) Support of joint international research project conducted by a KAKENHI grantee in collaboration with researcher(s) at foreign university or research institution for a period of 6 to 12 months.
+The grant seeks to markedly advance research plans for the root research project and to foster independent researchers who can be internationally competitive. (up to 12 million yen) [The category name is changed from FY2018 call for proposals.]
+(B) Support of joint international research project conducted by multiple domestic researchers and a researcher who belongs to overseas research institution.
 In addition to the development of scientific research, the grant seeks to build out infrastructure of joint international research or further strengthen joint international research and to foster researchers who can be internationally competitive.
-(3 to 6 years; up to 20 million yen) er(s) at foreign university onths.
-The grant seeks to earch project and to foster lly competitive. (up to 12 conducted by multiple as to overseas research attific research, the grant research or further er researchers who can be International Activities Supporting Group Home- Returning Support of international activities within Scientific Research on Innovative Areas.
-(Set period of the Area: up to 15 million yen per fiscal year) After FY2018 call for proposal, International Activities Supporting Group has been incorporated into the Administrative Group under the Grant-in-Aid for Scientific Research on Innovative Areas.
-Support of research to be conducted by a Japanese researcher currently affiliated with an institution abroad who is to be newly appointed at Researcher Development Research university or research institution in Japan. (up to 3 years; 50 million yen or less)
+(3 to 6 years; up to 20 million yen) MF International Activities Supporting Group Support of international activities within Scientific Research on Innovative Areas.
+(Set period of the Area: up to 15 million yen per fiscal year) [After FY2018 call for proposals "International Activities Supporting Group" has been incorporated into "Grant-in-Aid for Scientific Research on Innovative Areas "Administrative Group."
+(It continued until the FY2019 call for proposals.)]
+Home- Returning Researcher Development Research Support of research to be conducted by a Japanese researcher currently affiliated with an institution abroad who is to be newly appointed at university or research institution in Japan. (up to 3 years; 50 million yen or less)

-- (1) SG: Series of Single-year Grants, MF: Multi-year Fund - (2) Individuals who are in the prospect of acquiring Ph.D. and those who have acquired their Ph.D. within the past 8 years (provided that, the period of maternity leave and childcare leave taken after the acquisition of Ph.D. may be excluded) are eligible. - (3)As for the research categories other than those listed above, please refer to the website of Japan Society for the Promotion of Science (JSPS).
+^(1) SG: Series of Single-year Grants, MF: Multi-year Fund

+^(2) Individuals who are in the prospect of acquiring Ph.D. and those who have acquired their Ph.D. within the past 8 years (provided that, the period of maternity leave and childcare leave taken after the acquisition of Ph.D. may be excluded) are eligible.